-You need to optimise the journey.
+You need to optimize the journey.
 Work with all departments involved and keep customer experience in focus.
 After all, a customer doesn’t care which department they talk to, they just want their journey to be quick and comfortable.

 From touchpoints to journeys

 Interactions in a customer journey are more commonly called touchpoints.
-But optimising touchpoints ultimately means service providers become very focused on managing individual interactions and trying to improve customer experience based on these points.
+But optimizing touchpoints ultimately means service providers become very focused on managing individual interactions and trying to improve customer experience based on these points.
 Like asking for feedback after the customer contacted the service desk, for example.
 This helps, of course, but there is more work to do.

 In the end, your customers don’t care about a specific touchpoint.
 When your customer looks back on the service provided, it’s all about the complete picture.
 What is the experience of all touchpoints combined?
 If you want to find out what your customer thought, ask feedback at the end of the journey.
 Or,if customers searched hours in vain for a solution in your online knowledge base, you have already found something to improve even before you get to them.

 Want to get started with mapping your customer journeys?
 Don’t let the fact that you haven’t collected enough customer feedback hold you back.
 Just get going.
 How?
 In another blog post, I show you how to map your customer journey in 10 steps.